 In this subject students will learn advanced reflexology techniques and additional reflex areas.
 Hand reflexology will be introduced in this module and a range of techniques will be taught.
 Biomechanics, common foot disorders and conditions will be covered.
 (Prerequisite Reflexology 1).

 Reflexology 3 – Perform hand, ear & foot joint mobilisation

 This unit is designed to allow the student to integrate various Reflexology Methods: Hand Reflexology, Auricular Reflexology and Foot Joint Mobilisation will be taught in this module.
 Furthermore students will discuss and explore common disorders and how to apply Reflexology effectively to these health issues.

 Reflexology 4 – Universal reflexology techniques – Feet reflections

 Throughout this module students will be taught the Universal Method of Reflexology.
 This method is a subtle energy technique and students will be encouraged to explore the metaphysical component of illness.
 Foot reflexions will be taught which will allow the student to gain further tools necessary when analysing the feet.

 Reflexology 5 – Oriental reflexology techniques.
 Advanced Clinical Techniques

 Throughout this module students will be taught a variety of Asian Reflexology techniques, including Thai Foot Massage, Oriental Reflexology and the acupuncture points and meridians of the hands and feet.
 Students will practice Reflexology using Asian tools and gain a greater scope evaluation of Reflexology methods .

-Reflexology is offered on campus at Aminya Natural Therapies Academy, Marcoola, Sunshine Coast; Cairns, North Queensland and Adelaide, South Australia.
-You can download a full prospectus outlining all course inclusions and fees at https://aminyaacademy.com.au
+Reflexology is offered on campus at Aminya Natural Therapies Academy, Marcoola, Sunshine Coast and Cairns, North Queensland.
+You can download a full prospectus outlining all course inclusions and fees at http://aminyaacademy.com.au